First, let’s run down the list of common beliefs about DAM systems in 2019 that we’ll be digging into:

 Here, I’ll focus on the potential for one critical technology that’s sweeping the software world–artificial intelligence–to assist DAM users throughout the campaign lifecycle.

 It’s true that there’s been a lot of hype about using artificial intelligence services to auto-tag images, and also a lot of folks throwing cold water on the idea.
 The truth is somewhere in the middle – there are some clear use cases where it can deliver a lot of value, like user generated content in volumes that are just too large to be tagged by humans.
 But for many specialized vocabularies, the general purpose public cloud services aren’t there yet, even though they’re getting better by the day.
-To really deliver business value from AI, you need to build models based on your own content and data.
+To really deliver business value from AI, you need to build AI models based on your own content and data.
 That’s been really difficult traditionally, but it’s getting easier.

 But whatever your feeling about autotagging, machine learning and analytics can do so much more for your DAM efforts.